Assistance for the refugee and migrant crisis in the Aegean Sea

 - NATO is contributing to international efforts to stem illegal trafficking and illegal migration in the Aegean Sea through intelligence, surveillance and reconnaissance.

 - To this end, NATO is cooperating with the European Union's border management agency Frontex, in full compliance with international law and the law of the sea.

-Following a request from Germany, Greece and Turkey, NATO defence ministers decided on 11 February 2016 to assist with the growing refugee and migrant crisis in Europe.
+Following a request from Germany, Greece and Türkiye, NATO defence ministers decided on 11 February 2016 to assist with the growing refugee and migrant crisis in Europe.
 NATO has deployed a maritime force in the Aegean Sea to conduct reconnaissance, monitoring and surveillance of illegal crossings, in support of Turkish and Greek authorities and the EU’s Frontex agency.

-NATO's Standing NATO Maritime Group 2 (SNMG2) is conducting reconnaissance, monitoring and surveillance of illegal crossings in the territorial waters of Greece and Turkey, as well as in international waters with its maritime and air assets.
+NATO's Standing NATO Maritime Group 2 (SNMG2) is conducting reconnaissance, monitoring and surveillance of illegal crossings in the territorial waters of Greece and Türkiye, as well as in international waters with its maritime and air assets.
 It is sharing whatever relevant information it finds with the Greek and Turkish coast guards and authorities.
-NATO is also sharing this information in real-time with Frontex so that it can take even more effective action.
+NATO is also sharing this information with Frontex so that it can take even more effective action.
 Since NATO’s ships are larger than Frontex vessels, NATO sensors and radars have a broader reach and complement Frontex assets.

 The purpose of NATO’s deployment is to assist Allies and Frontex in carrying out their duties in the face of the crisis.
 In accordance with international law, all ships that sail, including NATO ships, have to rescue people in distress at sea.
 Allied vessels will live up to their national responsibility to assist.

 The activity has been performed using part of the SNMG2 assets, significantly reinforced by additional ships provided by NATO Allies.
 On average, there have been around five ships involved in the Aegean.